CALL FOR PAPERS

 The results described must be unpublished and must not be under review elsewhere.
 Three to five keywords characterising the paper should be listed at the end of the abstract.
 Each paper will be reviewed by at least two program committee members and, if positively evaluated, by one additional program board member.
 The selected papers will be discussed among the paper reviewers on-line and additionally during the program board meeting.
+As the review process is not blind, please indicate name and affiliation on your submission.
 Accepted papers will be presented at CAiSE’21 and published in the conference proceedings in the Springer Lecture Notes in Computer Science (LNCS).

 We invite three types of original and scientific papers.
 The type of the submission must be indicated in the submission system.
 Each contribution should explicitly address the engineering or the operation of information systems, clearly identify the information systems problem addressed, the expected impact of the contribution to information system engineering or operation, and the research method used.
 We strongly advise authors to clearly emphasize these aspects in their paper, including the abstract.